mandaputtra/mandaputtra.github.io/posts/2019-09-19-compress-image-on-the-fly-with-bandwidth-hero.md

 ---
 tags: ["javascript", "howk"]
-title: "Compress with image on the fly with bandwidth hero"
+title: "Compress image on the fly with bandwidth hero"
 description: "Make your browsing more fuzz, with reduced image quality"
 date: 2019-09-19
 ---